 What is different about social anxiety disorder is that you have an extreme fear of being judged by other people and acting in ways that might embarrass or humiliate you.
 You are also afraid of becoming the center of attention and worry that everyone is looking at you.
 As a result, you go to great lengths to avoid the social situations you fear.
 If you find yourself in one of these situations, such as a party, you experience intense anxiety that is out of proportion to the event.

-Social anxiety disorder usually begins in adolescence, although symptoms like extreme shyness may occur in earlier years.
+Social anxiety disorder usually begins in childhood or adolescence, although symptoms like extreme shyness may occur in earlier years.
 The disorder is chronic, although stress may cause the intensity to fluctuate.

 How Does It Differ From Shyness?